Everything You Need To Know About Henley Royal Regatta

 Dine in the Fawley Meadows Restaurant and experience exclusive hospitality in a relaxed yet stylish setting with picturesque views of Fawley Meadow.
 Enjoy an exclusive private atmosphere inside the Fawley Meadows Chalets where you can feast on a 5-course menu with a complimentary bar and access to your own private riverfront garden.

-If you’re wanting something even more exclusive and intimate, book Temple Island for a front-row seat to watch the exhilarating boat races and enjoy a private island that caters for up to 40 people.
+If you want something even more exclusive and intimate, book Temple Island for a front-row seat to watch the exhilarating boat races and enjoy a private island that caters for up to 40 people.
 But if all these options sound like they cater to large bookings and corporates, then don’t worry there are still a couple more options you’ll enjoy.

 Embrace the Henley Royal Regatta’s tradition, charm, and celebratory atmosphere with a Fawley Meadows Picnic.
 The Fawley Meadows Picnic enclosure is located on the banks of the Fawley Meadow and is the perfect place to enjoy a range of hampers that include the very best of British Summer artisan specialities.